 Just like a lot of easy hikes around Kelowna, the Black Mountain Viewpoint is located in a pretty unlikely spot — suburbia.
 It’s totally surrounded by houses and is a surprising little pocket of nature with great views.
 Who said you had to get outta the city to go hiking?
 That’s actually what I love about poking around town for trails — you can have a great little micro-adventure and still go about your day like normal.
 Hell, you could even go before work!
 Hiking doesn’t have to be an all-day affair.

-Black Mountain Viewpoint
+Trail Information for Black Mountain Viewpoint

 You’d be surprised how many trails there are around Kelowna that are more or less unknown.
 Black Mountain Viewpoint is one of those and I love that.
 It means the trail is pretty much empty and that’s one of my all-time favourite things about a hike.
 I’m an introvert and love exploring without feeling like I’m a damn sardine.
 Anyone else?